borh/papers/register-database-model.md

         [.… ]
     ]
 \end{tikzpicture}
+\caption{A part of the hierarchical structure of the NDC.}
 \end{figure*}

-As the annotation of corpus metadata depends on the research aims of the corpus, we limit the discussion to those corpus metadata which are more directly involved in the identification of language variety of one kind or another.
+As the annotation of corpus metadata depends on the research aims of the corpus and can thus encompass a diverse set of attributes, we limit the discussion to those corpus metadata which are more directly involved in the identification of language variety of one kind or another.
 A representative example of corpus metadata that has been used for such purposes is that contained within the British National Corpus Baby (BNC Baby).

 \label{sec:BNCBaby}